Content Updated: April 1st, 2026

 How to help prevent mosquitoes

-Preventing mosquito infestations starts with removing their preferred breeding grounds, including:
+Preventing mosquito infestations starts with removing their preferred breeding sites, such as:

-• Eliminating standing water by emptying old tires, buckets, and other containers
+• Emptying standing water from old tires, buckets, and other containers

 • Changing birdbath water weekly and outdoor pet bowls daily

-• Add moving elements to ponds or water features to discourage mosquitoes
+• Adding moving elements to ponds or water features to discourage egg-laying

 • Cleaning gutters regularly